 The Connection Between the Cervix and Throat and What You Need to Know About Your Cervical Health

 Your cervix is powerful and incredibly important for your overall health.
 Your cervix is deeply related to pleasure but also to your voice and your sense of empowerment.
 Have you been struggling to heal your cervix?
 Have you been diagnosed with HPV or cervical dysplasia?
-Book a free 20 minute call with Cassandra Wilder ND here to start your healing journey.
+Apply to work with Cassandra Wilder ND here to start your healing journey.

 Anytime I work with private clients or lead retreats, the topic of the cervix always arises.
 While many people are not familiar with the cervix, what it does or where it's located, the cervix is incredibly powerful and related to many deep levels of the feminine.

 Listen to our podcast episode about the Cervix here

 While many of us hear about the power of the womb and the reproductive system in general, there's generally far less conversation and dialogue about the power of the cervix.

 I have known a lot of women who were not aware of the exact location of the cervix and what exactly it does in the body.
 This alone shows the significant disconnect between us and our cervix.
 A lot of us have not really received adequate amount of information about our bodies and how each part works, and it comes as no surprise that most of us learn to be disconnected from our bodies because of this.

 Whether you are already aware and familiar with the cervix, or this is new to you, I hope this blog post will empower you to connect with your cervix!